 Footwear for newborns and infants is strictly for warmth/style.
 Let’s face it – they aren’t exactly running around in the street.

 The problem with baby socks and shoes is that they really, really do not stay on very well, with a few exceptions.
 The socks-that-stay-on-the-best award goes to My Best Ever First Socks by Hanna Andersson.
-Yes, they are $8 a pair, but well worth it.
-Trumpette makes the cutest little socks-that-look-like-shoes for both girls and boys.
+Trumpette makes the cutest little socks-that-look-like-shoes like these and these.
 They stay on fairly well.
 Another highly rated sock, according to the mommies I polled, are those from Baby Gap.